sceckert/Data-and-Culture-Fall-2024/_week2/introduction-to-the-command-line.md

 In the [*Programming Historian* tutorial](https://programminghistorian.org/en/lessons/intro-to-bash) you learned the following commands:

 FOR MACS:
-- `pwd`:  print of working directory.
+- `pwd`:  print working directory.
 This is the "tell me what folder I am in right now"
 - `cd [filepath]`: change directory, move into the folder called "filepath"
 - `cd ..`: change directory by moving up one level in the folder structure to a parent directory
 - `ls`: list the files and folders in your current directory